July 2, 2016, in Chavagnes — celebration of the alliance between our two congregations.

 The decree of the Sacred Congregation for Institutes of Consecrated Life accepts the merger of the Sisters of the Immaculate Conception with the Ursuline Sisters of Jesus.

-The congregation was founded in Niort by François-Donatien Pécot, Fils de Marie Immaculée, from Chavagnes-en-Paillers (85).
+The congregation was founded in Niort by François-Donatien Pécot, Son of Mary Immaculate, from Chavagnes-en-Paillers (85).

-Since 1847, Father Pécot had been on mission in Niort, in the Port district, part of the Saint André parish.
+Since 1847, Father Pécot was on mission in Niort, in the Port district, part of the Saint André parish.
 Struck by the ignorance of the working classes, he decided to open a free school for poor children.
-For him, at the time, this was one of the most appropriate ways to serve the mission he was discovering in the neighborhood.
+For him, at the time, it was one of the most suitable means of serving the mission, as he discovered it in the neighborhood.

-A disciple of Father Baudouin, he often quotes this phrase: "the children asked for bread and there was no one to give it to them".
+A disciple of Father Baudouin, he often uses this phrase: “the children asked for bread and there was no one to give it to them”.

-The Sainte Thérèse school opened its doors in Niort, rue Saint Gelais, on October 15 1849, the feast of Saint Teresa of Avila, thanks to 4 local girls: Eulalie Piet, Catherine Martineau, Marie Guionnet and Apollonie Monsel.
-Gathered under the name of "Dames de la Providence", these 4 young women wished to consecrate themselves to God in religious life.
+The Sainte Thérèse school opened its doors in Niort, rue Saint Gelais, on October 15, 1849, on the feast of Saint Thérèse of Avila, thanks to 4 young girls from the neighborhood: Eulalie Piet, Catherine Martineau, Marie Guionnet, Apollonia Monsel.
+United under the name “Ladies of Providence”, these 4 young people wish to devote themselves to God in religious life.
 Father Pécot writes a rule and prepares them.

 In Rome, promulgation of the dogma of the Immaculate Conception.
 In Niort, at the same time, foundation of the Congregation of the Immaculate Conception.

-November 12, 2003, with Rome's recognition of the "Chemin de vie" federation with the Ursulines de Jésus congregation.
+November 12, 2003, with the recognition by Rome of the “Path of Life” federation with the congregation of the Ursulines of Jesus.
 July 2, 2016, in Chavagnes, celebration of the alliance between our two congregations.